jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

     1. Finish up: Provide a name (`MySQL`) for your ingestion source.
 1. Once you have created the ingestion source it will then run.
 Make sure that the run is succeeded.
 If not then you can check the logs to figure out the problem.

-### Exercise 6 - Adding a custome dataset to DataHub
+### Exercise 6 - Adding a custom dataset to DataHub
-The objective of this exercise is to add a costume dataset to DataHub.
+The objective of this exercise is to add a custom dataset to DataHub.
 The exercise consists of an already complete example.
 However, you are more than welcome to modify the existing example to fit your selected project.

 The example is about tracking experiments.
 In this case, a simple experiment where a random value will be drawn multiple times from a uniform distribution between 0 and 1.
 The results of the experiments will be stored in a database composed of two tables in a database called `experiment` and `results` and a view called `analysis`.
 Moreover, a Python script ([hints/experiment.py](./hints/experiment.py)) has been provided to simulate multiple new experiments.